-As can be seen, after channel selection, a little house icon appears on the lower right side of the display; this indicates the user that the translator's parameters have been changed
+As can be seen, after channel selection, a little house icon appears on the lower right side of the display; this indicates the user that the translator's parameters have been changed.

-Those changes can be discarded by pressing the P1 button.
+Those changes can be discarded by the pressure of the P1 button.

-If the user wants to keep them and make other changes he can still use the EXP sub-menu's commands (with the house icon still present).
+If the operator wanted to keep them and make other changes he can still use the EXP sub-menu's commands (with the house icon still present).

-In order to make the radio frequency channel parameter change effective, the INIT command must be used (the house icon must be still present); please read carefully THE INIT COMMAND paragraph.
+In order to make the radio frequency channel parameter change effective, the INIT command must be used (the house icon must be still present); please read carefully THE INIT COMMAND paragraph, since USING INIT WILL CAUSE THE WHOLE SYSTEM CONFIGURATION TO BE ERASED!